/ nɛkst ˈpraktɪs /

 Within selected sectors, our experience and knowledge are truly first rate.
 For each sector, a team of senior specialists help executive management tackle and solve their most pressing business issues.

-In a more mature and competitive Nordic deal market, the private equity funds constantly have to increase the ability to pull all the operational value creation levers in their portfolio companies to meet the high return expectations from their investors.
+In a more mature and competitive deal market, the private equity funds constantly have to increase the ability to pull all the operational value creation levers in their portfolio companies to meet the high return expectations from their investors.
 This requires an ability to bring a broad set of capabilities – from front-end to back-end – into the various portfolio companies.

 Read relevant cases